clemudensi/reuseable_form_component/src/README.md

       validate?: (str: string | number) => string;
     }
 ```
-All the props item are standard HTML input attributes except for `validate`.
+All the form props are standard HTML input attributes except for `validate`.
 The `validate` callback is function that takes a string as argument and returns a string, it's purpose is
 to customise the validation of any input value.